 When kids see pornography or become regular viewers; or maybe even engage in self-production of child exploitation material (CEM/child pornography), it is completely normal that parents will experience a huge range of emotions.
 If the first reaction is anger, it should towards the pornographers – not kids.

 The best reaction is to COMPOSE Yourself!
 At Culture Reframed, we understand how daunting it can be to raise children in a hypersexualized pop culture that normalizes violent mainstream pornography.
-Because of this, we have developed a model to help parents respond well when they discover their young person has viewed pornography.
+Because of this, we have developed a model to help parents respond in an appropriate and thoughtful way when they discover their young person has viewed pornography.
 The COMPOSE Yourself! model is adaptable for all ages.

 RELATED BLOG POSTS